-Although options are limited, bookmarks and top sites can still be synced between the mobile and desktop versions of the software, and various multimedia content can be saved by simply tapping and holding said image, link, text or other content type on the screen.
-The equipped interface, dark and adorned with larger icons than are typically present on mobile browsers, is also a nice touch, allowing you to easily navigate between tabbed webpages and the dashboard tray at a moment’s notice.
+Although options are limited, bookmarks and top sites can still be synced between the mobile and desktop versions of the software, and various multimedia content can be saved by simply tapping and holding said image, link, text or another content type on the screen.
+The equipped interface, dark and adorned with larger icons than are typically present in mobile browsers, is also a nice touch, allowing you to easily navigate between tabbed webpages and the dashboard tray at a moment’s notice.
 If desired, you can view webpages in a welcoming full-screen mode or take a glance at various data usage statistics highlighting the amount of data used in the current session or during the entirety of the app’s lifespan on your phone.
 And then there’s the informative Help menu outlining each component of the app.

 Best for: Those who seek speed and an easy-to-navigate interface.

-Mobotap’s mobile browser could be the most unique browser on our list based on the name alone, but it doesn’t stop there.
+Mobotap’s mobile browser could be the most remarkable browser on our list based on the name alone, but it doesn’t stop there.
 Though it sports a somewhat high learning curve, it’s an incredibly stable browser, one coupled with a girth of valuable features and intrinsically rooted in social networking like Facebook, Twitter, and YouTube.
 Once synced with the appropriate accounts, you can share content across social networks with a single click, or save the content directly to their Evernote or Box account.
 Additional options for altering the homepage’s background image, adjusting the font size, and initiating full-screen mode are also present, as is the opportunity to privately browse the web and block unwanted ads and various pop-up content.